apify/apify-sdk-js/README.md

 The Actor SDK provides the tools required to run your own Apify Actors!
 Previously known as the Apify SDK, the crawlers part has been split into a brand new module - [`crawlee`](https://npmjs.org/crawlee) (which you can use outside of Apify too!), while keeping the Apify specific parts in this module!

-> Would you like to work with us on Crawlee, the Apify SDK or similar projects?
+> Would you like to work with us on Crawlee, the Actor SDK or similar projects?
 [We are hiring!](https://apify.com/jobs#senior-node.js-engineer)

 ## Upgrading from v2